psiemens/flow-events-archive/README.md

 # Flow Events Archive

+:warning: _This is an experimental tool.
+The core Flow team is exploring other more robust solutions for archival data._

 The Flow events archive is a simple gRPC proxy service that provides access to historical data from previous Flow network versions ([sporks](https://docs.onflow.org/node-operation/spork/)).

+## Running Locally

+This service is not yet deployed.
+However, you can run the proxy on your local machine and still access the real archive nodes.

 ## Supported Methods